History at St Andrew's

 A rich curriculum

-History is embedded in our curriculum, with the annual Art Show having a historical theme of ‘A Step Back in Time’.
-Some inspiring and thoughtful creations were produced, including Stone Age den models from year 6, hot air balloons from year 1, and Victorian silhouette artworks from year 3.
+History is embedded in our curriculum.
+We have previously had an annual Art Show having a historical theme of ‘A Step Back in Time’.
+Some inspiring and thoughtful creations were produced, including Stone Age den models from year 6, hot air balloons from year 1, and Victorian silhouette artworks from year 5.

 Black History Month